GRATITUDE CAN BE CHALLENGING

 Executive Director and Co-Founder of Chronic Joy®

-Pamela is the mom of three married children, grandma of three, and wife of more than 30 years.
+Pamela is the mom of three married children, a grandma of four, and a wife of more than 30 years.
 She is diagnosed with Ehlers-Danlos, chronic migraines, and a host of other chronic conditions.
-She enjoys hot tea, reading and walking her teddy bear dog, Cocoa.
+She enjoys hot tea, reading, and walking her teddy bear dog, Cocoa.